Dialogue of Hope

 But just know: Pay attention to what's happening on the streets of Israel.
 We're a test case.
 The new and old jihadists in your midsts will repeat this on your streets.
 Our safety is yours.

 - Orit Arfa, Author of "The Settler"

-The cycle of violence continues but the world's media will only share Israel's retaliation.
-Thus far this week, there have been over 145 Palestinian on Jew attack's.
+The violence continues but the world's media will only share Israel's retaliation.
 Stabbings, Molotov cocktails, glass & rock throwing, and more have happened here.
 Yes, knives and rocks do and have killed.
 And that means they are killers.

 - Joshua Mandlebaum

 To friends and family abroad seeing the news and wondering about my safety (& you know who you are):

 I was here in the late 80s when there was a rash of stabbings in the streets...and I continued to walk the streets.

 I was here in 1996 when buses were blowing up "right & left" (friend was killed in one such attack)... and I continued traveling on buses.
 I was here in the early 2000's when restaurants and buses and hotels and more were being blown up... and I continued to visit restaurants and hotels and take buses.